 What Do I Enjoy Doing?
 (The Interests Assessment)

 So, liking golf or chess may not be a qualifier for finding the perfect job, but your interests tell something about you.
-And if your interests are extremely important to you, you will want to find a job that doesn’t interfere with them.
+And if your interests are extremely important to you, you will want to think of career ideas that don’t interfere with them.
 You probably have interests related to your work as well.
 What projects have you worked on that pumped you up?
 Of the many aspects of your job, which do you gravitate towards and spend the most time on?
 Answering those questions will help you identify interests that are important to you in a career.
 For example, if you are fascinated by corporate strategy and financial management, then you might want to consider pursuing a Master in Business Administration.

 Who Am I?
 (The Personality Assessment)